Umbria’s Rare and Delicious Sagrantino Wines

 Bottle of Montefalco Sagrantino

-In the case of Montefalco Sagrantino DOCG it is required to be aged a minimum of 37 months including a minimum of 12 months in barrel.
-Many producers greatly exceed this 12 month minimum in wood.
-This is a deep and complex wine that will just begin to show its full-potential five years after its vintage.
+In the case of Montefalco Sagrantino DOCG, it is required to be aged a minimum of 37 months, including a minimum of 12 months in barrel.
+Many producers greatly exceed this 12-month minimum in wood.
+This is a deep and complex wine that will begin to show its full potential five years after its vintage, and in favorable vintages, it can age for decades.

-If you have never experienced Sagrantino I suggest trying a bottle or two of Montefalco Rosso to subtly introduce your palate to the complex and rustic flavors offered by Sagrantino.
-If you find these wines enjoyable then step up to Montefalco Sagrantino.
+If you have never experienced Sagrantino I suggest trying a bottle or two of Montefalco Rosso to subtly introduce your palate to the complex and rustic flavors Sagrantino offers.
+If you find these wines enjoyable, then step up to Montefalco Sagrantino.

-Montefalco Sagrantino needs to breathe so we urge you to decant the wine at least 30 minutes before serving.
-This is a bold food wine pairing well with cured sausages, game, braised meats, and aged pecorino cheese.
+Montefalco Sagrantino needs to breathe, so we urge you to decant the wine at least 30 minutes before serving.
+This bold food wine pairs well with cured sausages, game, braised meats, and aged pecorino cheese.

 5 Comments